dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/return.md

 The `return` function can be used in macros to return data to the caller.
 The type of the data (dict, list, int, etc) will be preserved through the `return` call.
 You can use the `return` function in the following ways within your macros: as an expression or as a statement.

-- Expression &mdash; An expression is used when the goal is to output a string from the macro.
+- Expression &mdash; Use an expression when the goal is to output a string from the macro.
 - Statement with a `do` tag &mdash; Use a statement with a `do` tag to execute the return function without generating an output string.
 This is particularly useful when you want to perform actions without necessarily inserting their results directly into the template.

 In the following example, `{{ return([1,2,3]) }}` acts as an _expression_ that directly outputs a string, making it suitable for directly inserting returned values into SQL code.